accumulationvector/accumulationvector.github.io/_pages/links.md

 - [Singularity Institute: Stategic Plan 2011](https://intelligence.org/files/strategicplan2011.pdf) - [Archive](https://web.archive.org/web/20230314232405/https://intelligence.org/files/strategicplan2011.pdf) <br>

 - [Iroh Computer](https://github.com/n0-computer/iroh) - [Archive](https://archive.is/rszir) <br>
 >Iroh is a protocol for syncing & moving bytes.
 Bytes of any size, on any device.
-At its core, it's a peer-2-peer network built on a magic socket that establishes QUIC connections between peers.<br> Peers request and provide blobs of opaque bytes that are incrementally verified by their BLAKE3 hash during transfer.<br>
+At its core, it's a peer-2-peer network built on a magic socket that establishes QUIC connections between peers.
+Peers request and provide blobs of opaque bytes that are incrementally verified by their BLAKE3 hash during transfer.<br>

 ## February 2024

 - [LGProxy](https://telescope.timd.io/) - [Archive](https://archive.is/LiK5c) <br>

 - [Umineko: The Opium Of The Magics by Gwern](https://gwern.net/review/umineko) - [Archive](https://archive.is/yeo3H)<br>
+Gwern apparently has several similar opinions to me on Umineko, though I liked it a lot more than he did apparently.
+I was going to write an Umineko post but now that I've seen Gwern already has one I'm not sure I want to.

 - [Metamour-regular Polyamorous Relationships and Graphs](https://arxiv.org/pdf/2005.14121v4.pdf)<br>